 Under the No Action Alternative, no new construction or renovations would occur on the base and no buildings would be demolished; therefore, there would be no temporary increase in GHG emissions from construction or operations.
-Additionally, no long-term reduction in GHG emissions or SC-GHG benefits would result.
+Additionally, no long-term reduction in GHG emissions would result.
 The No Action Alternative would have no impact on climate change.